Relative p-adic Hodge theory: Foundations: Perfect rings and strict p -rings

 The case $n=1$ is now complete; we treat the case $n>1$ by induction on $n$.
-We may assume that there exists a basis $\be_1,\dots,\be_m$ of $M$ on which $\varphi^a$ acts via a matrix $A$ congruent to $I$ modulo $p^{n-1}$.
-We may then take $\Spec(S)$ to be the closed subscheme of $\Spec(R[U_{ij}: i,j=1,\dots,m])$ defined by the matrix equation $\overline{\varphi}^a(U) - U + p^{1-n}(A - I) = 0$: this subscheme is again finite \'etale (and hence affine) over $R$, and the elements $\bv_1,\dots,\bv_m$ of $M \otimes_{W(R)} W(S)$ defined by $\bv_j = \be_j + \sum_i p^{n-1} U_{ij} \be_i$ form a basis fixed by $\varphi^a$ modulo $p^n$. \end{proof}
+We may assume that there exists a basis $\be_1,\dots,\be_m$ of $M$ on which $\varphi^a$ acts via a matrix $A$ congruent to $1$ modulo $p^{n-1}$.
+We may then take $\Spec(S)$ to be the closed subscheme of $\Spec(R[U_{ij}: i,j=1,\dots,m])$ defined by the matrix equation $\overline{\varphi}^a(U) - U + p^{1-n}(A - 1) = 0$: this subscheme is again finite \'etale (and hence affine) over $R$, and the elements $\bv_1,\dots,\bv_m$ of $M \otimes_{W(R)} W(S)$ defined by $\bv_j = \be_j + \sum_i p^{n-1} U_{ij} \be_i$ form a basis fixed by $\varphi^a$ modulo $p^n$. \end{proof}

-\begin{prop} For $R$ a perfect $\Fp$-algebra, for each positive integer $n$, there is a natural (in $R$ and $n$) tensor equivalence between \'etale $\ZZ/p^n\ZZ$-local systems on $R$ and finite projective modules over $W_n(R)$ equipped with semilinear $\varphi$-actions. \end{prop} \begin{proof} Let $T$ be an \'etale $(\ZZ/p^n \ZZ)$-local system on $R$, represented by the scheme $\Spec(R_n)$.
+\begin{prop} For $R$ a perfect $\Fp$-algebra, for each positive integer $n$, there is a natural (in $R$ and $n$) tensor equivalence between lisse sheaves of $\ZZ/p^n \ZZ$-modules on $R$ and finite projective modules over $W_n(R)$ equipped with semilinear $\varphi$-actions. \end{prop} One can also weaken the condition on the modules over $W_n(R)$; see Proposition~\ref{P:phi-modules are projective}. \begin{proof} Let $T$ be a lisse sheaf of $\ZZ/p^n \ZZ$-modules on $R$.
+Let $\Spec(R_n)$ be the finite \'etale $R$-scheme parametrizing trivializations of $T$.
 In case $T$ is of constant rank $d$, $R_n$ carries an action of the group $G = \GL_d(\ZZ/p^n \ZZ)$, so we may define $M(T) = W_n(R_n)^G$; by faithfully flat descent (Theorems~\ref{T:descent modules} and~\ref{T:descent finite locally free}), $M(T)$ is projective of constant rank $d$ over $W_n(R)$.
 The construction extends naturally to general $T$.

 Let $M$ be a finite projective module over $W_n(R)$ equipped with a semilinear $\varphi$-action.
 The assignment